awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-countries.md

 # Supported Countries and Regions<a name="channels-sms-countries"></a>

 You can use Amazon Pinpoint to send SMS messages to the countries and regions listed in the following table\.
-This table also lists the countries and regions that support sender IDs and two\-way SMS\.
+This table also lists the countries and regions that support sender IDs and [two\-way SMS messaging](channels-sms-two-way.md)\.

+Before you can use two\-way SMS messaging to receive messages, you have to obtain either a dedicated short code or a dedicated long code for the SMS channel\.
+For more information about requesting short and long codes, see [Requesting Support for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport.md)\.

+**Note**
+You can purchase long codes directly through the Amazon Pinpoint console\.
+The long codes that you purchase through the console are intended for use with the [voice channel](channels-voice.md)\.
+However, if you purchase a long code that is based in the United States \(including Puerto Rico\) or Canada, you can also use it to send SMS messages\.
+If you need a long code for sending SMS messages in a different country or region, complete the procedures at [Requesting Dedicated Long Codes for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport-long-code.md)\.

 | Country or region | ISO code | Supports sender IDs | Supports two\-way SMS |